Scrooged: Critical response

-Pre-release audience screenings in Summer 1988 were positive, with 93% of those surveyed rating the film as "very good", the highest rating studio Paramount Pictures had received at the time.
+Pre-release audience screenings in 1988 were positive, with 93% of those surveyed rating the film as "very good", the highest rating studio Paramount Pictures had received at the time.
 Press screenings nearer to release however were met with responses ranging from ovations to disgruntlement.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 On release, reviews were similarly mixed.
 Roger Ebert called it one of the most "disquieting, unsettling films to come along in quite some time", saying that it portrays pain and anger more than comedy.
 Empires William Thomas called it a slick and cynical update of Dickens's tale, but that it is only funny when Murray's character is being a "complete bastard".
 The Washington Posts Joe Brown said that it was a "sprawling mess", but that he liked it.
 Brown said that Scrooged was unlikely to become a seasonal tradition like It's a Wonderful Life (1946) and Miracle on 34th Street (1947), considering that it would age poorly and either scare or be too adult for child audiences.

 The Los Angeles Timess Sheila Benson said the film's opening is its high-point, featuring the parody IBC lineup of "Robert Goulet's Cajun Christmas" and "The Night the Reindeer Died", but as the film progresses the laughs become more sporadic and the tone becomes darker.
 Benson said that the film is a "mass of sharp, well-deserved paper cuts" to the entertainment industry, citing Murray's character whose life knowledge is based on the Golden Age of Television, and Mitchum's character who wants to add elements to the network shows that attract pet audiences, but Benson lamented that these details were never expanded upon.

 The Hollywood Reporter said that the story was uproarious and sometimes vitriolic, labeling it a scathing satire of the entertainment industry, that was a "wild and wooly holiday feast that should scrape off the competition".
 Their review continued that Scrooged features "wickedly amusing flashbacks", but also some overwrought comic misfires.
 The Radio Timess John Ferguson appreciated the film, calling it a "joyously black Christmas treat", but once the "sentimentality starts seeping in", it seems like a misstep.
 A 2007 review by Den of Geek agreed, saying that the film and Murray are at their best before the redemption begins, and that the only film to come close to capturing Murray's vitriol was Bad Santa (2003).